<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<category domain="https://www.aitalkboard.com/"></category> <dc:creator>BondStreetChic</dc:creator>
+<category domain="https://www.aitalkboard.com/"></category> <dc:creator>HenryRes</dc:creator>

-<guid isPermaLink="true">https://www.aitalkboard.com/llm-forum-other-llms-forum/which-programming-languages-are-most-essential-for-ai-development-73796/#post-7957</guid>
+<guid isPermaLink="true">https://www.aitalkboard.com/chatgpt-forum/what-are-the-best-chrome-extensions-for-chatgpt-power-users-36248/#post-9147</guid>

 </item>